Cost of LivingUpdated May 2026

 How does Cedar Rapids compare to other midwest cities?

-Among midwestern cities in our database, Cedar Rapids ranks near the middle for cost of living.
+Among midwestern cities in our database, Cedar Rapids ranks as one of the more affordable options for cost of living.
 Nearby alternatives include Davenport and Des Moines.
 Use our comparison tool to see exact category-by-category differences.

 How much does cost of living cost in Cedar Rapids?